-The --exclude-directories filter is used while searching for raw coverage data (or for existing .gcov files when -g/--use-gcov-files is active).
+The -gcov-exclude-directories filter is used while searching for raw coverage data (or for existing .gcov files when -g/-gcov-use-existing-files/-use-gcov-files is active).
 This filter is matched against directory paths, not file paths.
 If a directory matches, all its contents (files and subdirectories) will be excluded from the search.
 For example, consider this build directory:

-If we run gcovr --exclude-directories 'build/a\$', this will exclude anything in the build/a directory but will use the coverage data for better_code.o and main.o.
+If we run gcovr --gcov-exclude-directories 'build/a\$', this will exclude anything in the build/a directory but will use the coverage data for better_code.o and main.o.

 This can speed up goovr when you have a complicated build directory structure.
-Consider also using the search_paths or --object-directory arguments to specify where goovr starts searching.
-If you are unsure which directories are being searched, run goovr in -v/--verbose mode.
+Consider also using the search_paths or --gcov-object-directory arguments to specify where goovr starts searching.
+Here you can also specify the gcda or gcov file directly to get the coverage data for a specific file without searching a whole tree.
+If you are unsure which directories are being searched, run gcovr in -v/--verbose mode.